ibis-hdl/compiler/Readme.md

   - test_case_name = use_clause/use_clause_000;

-It is even reproducible with the code of 2018 (git tag R2018) and Boost's v1.73 spirit X3 by setting cmake's ExternalProject_Add() GIT_TAG from 1.68.0 to 1.73 (see options_developer.cmake).
+It is even reproducible with the code of 2018 (git tag R2018) and Boost's v1.73 spirit X3 by setting CMake's ExternalProject_Add() GIT_TAG from 1.68.0 to 1.73 (see options_developer.cmake).
 So these errors are imminent in these code base before.
 Anyway, parser is still the main work ground.

 But there is more:

-It looks like testsuite/librules/rules_{a-z} instances are not necessary. testsuite/librules/rules_api should be able to access grammar.cpp symbols.
+- It looks like testsuite/librules/rules_{a-z} instances are not necessary. testsuite/librules/rules_api should be able to access grammar.cpp symbols.
   The final question is, does testsuite/librules/rules_{a-z} really need to create all instances again?

-testsuite/numeric_convert/numeric_parser again has a helper function parse(), just like testsuite/parser_rules/testing_parser !!!
+- testsuite/numeric_convert/numeric_parser again has a helper function parse(), just like testsuite/parser_rules/testing_parser !!!
 Maybe combine them?

+- The testsuite namespaces aren't consistent. e.g. testsuite::syntax, or
+  testsuite::vhdl_syntax etc. Shall be testsuite::vhdl::{topic} to reflect directory structure.

 ### App Logging